shalestorm/barter-buddy/README.md

-# Barter-Buddy
+# Skill-Swap

 "A free web app that connects users in the pursuit of exchanging knowledge"

-## Contributors

-- Skyler McLain: Architecture Owner, Debugging Support, Software Engineer; https://github.com/shalestorm
-- Ricardo Tizón: Product Owner, Team Lead, Software Engineer; https://github.com/rtizonc
-- Cayla Thompson: Full-Stack Support, Mediator, Mental Health Advocate, Software Engineer; https://github.com/caylaleann
-- Ti James: UI Owner, Software Engineer, UX/UI Designer; https://github.com/tiorionjames

 ## Project Description and Purpose

-Barter Buddy is the culmination of ideas from four incredibly talented Software Engineers which posits the idea that knowledge can be shared and skills can be learned/taught in exchange for the same.
+Skill Swap is the culmination of ideas from four incredibly talented Software Engineers which posits the idea that knowledge can be shared and skills can be learned/taught in exchange for the same.
 For example let's say Sam wants to learn to change the oil in his car, and knows cake decorating.
 Sam could match up with another user Marcus who knows how to change oil in cars but wants to learn how to decorate cakes.
 The purpose is to share knowledge and connect with people.

 ## User stories